ufrisk/kaslrfinder/readme.md

 Stability and Limitations:
 ==========================
 * KASLRfinder is far from stable.
 It won't crash; but some times it will fail to find the memory addresses.
-* KARLRfinder has only been tested on Windows 10 1607 / Skylake CPU.
+* KASLRfinder has only been tested on Windows 10 1607 / Skylake CPU.
+* KASLRfinder haven't been tested on systems with Virtualization Based Security (VBS) or Hyper-V.
 * Feedback is appreciated; but I do not plan to officially support this utility.

 Capabilities: